jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Getting-Started/Connect-Instance.md

 		Please use the client of mongo shell 3.2 or above to connect to the MongoDB instance, otherwise the authentication may not be successful

-		Use the mongo command to connect on the virtual machine.
+		Use the mongo command to connect on the Virtual Machines.
 The command is as follows:

 		> mongo --host jmongo-xxx.jmiss.jcloud.com:27017 --authenticationDatabase admin -u root -p